-AIAM's RN program is a 15-month/5-quarter program which requires having successfully graduated from an approved Practical Nursing program as an admission criterion.
+AIAM's 24-Month/Eight Week RN program requires no previous nursing experience and prepares the graduate to provide direct care to clients with common health problems in a variety of settings.
+AIAM offers an Advanced Placement RN option for students who have previously graduated from an approved Practical Nursing program.
 This is a hybrid program.
 Didactic courses are online.
-Lab experiences are a combination of virtual simulations and oncampus.
+Lab experiences are a combination of virtual simulations and on-campus.
 Clinicals may be virtual simulation or at a designated clinical site.

 This program of study prepares the graduate to provide direct care to clients with common health problems in a variety of settings.
 The program is grounded in holistic nursing philosophy with a strong emphasis on psychomotor skills.
 The curriculum includes an emphasis on critical thinking, decision making, delegation, and care management skills in the acute, intermediate, chronic, and community care areas.
 Upon successful completion of the program, graduates are awarded an Associate of Applied Science Degree in Nursing and are eligible to take the NCLEX-RN exam.
 Graduates must pass the NCLEX-RN exam and become licensed by the State Board of Nursing to practice as an RN.
 This program prepares the graduate to be an entry level healthcare professional.